jaspreet1388/cst8913/lab10/landing_zone_analysis.md

 **Governance and Compliance:** Ensuring that the environment is secure and adheres to both industry standards and organizational policies is paramount.
 **Scalability and Modularity:** The design must support future expansion, multi-region deployment, and integration with new services.
 **Operational Efficiency:** Including tools for monitoring, logging, and automation to support DevOps practices.
-**User Enablement:** Providing clear documentation, reusable templates, and onboarding support so development teams can quickly and safely deploy their applications.
+**User Enablement:** Providing clear documentation, reusable templates, and onboarding support so that the development teams can quickly and safely deploy their applications.

 ---